sontii/lazar-reminder/README.md

 ### **Files and folders:**

 - sendemail.py
-- Readme.md - you are here
+- README.md <- you are here
 - reqirement.txt
 - .env
-- logs
+- logs/log

 ---